 Sign and upload the archives¶

-This is the point where you ensure the builds you started earlier are all good.
-If they are not, fix that first.
+/home/incoming/build-1234-v0.14.50.
 Run the following scripts.
 None of them should fail, barring connectivity issues - so if they do, you get to fix whatever it is without any guidance from me.
 Sorry.

 Publishes the Debian archives to apt.syncthing.net.